Epic Mickey 2: The Power of Two: Development

 In August 2011, Destructoid posted an article that speculated that a sequel, Epic Mickey 2, was in development and showed possible box art for the game.
-These rumors were further encouraged when Disney France and Warren Spector invited the French media to an "epic project" taking place on March 27, 2012.
-Nintendo Power magazine also commented on the rumor, stating that their April 2012 issue would include a "top-secret" title preview, with the preview for the issue showing a cropped down picture of Oswald the Lucky Rabbit.

 Game Trailers also stated that their March 22, 2012 episode would include a "world-exclusive preview of Warren Spector's new epic adventure" and that it would be "notably significant".
 Warren Spector himself also commented on the game's development, revealing that he had "a team of over 700 people working on the sequel".
 Following this, on March 20, 2012, the official French Nintendo magazine posted a comment on Twitter, revealing that Disney had plans to create a companion to the main sequel for the 3DS, under the name Epic Mickey: Power of Illusion.

 Warren Spector officially confirmed the rumors, revealing the sequel's title to be Epic Mickey: Power of Two.
 Spector also directly addressed the camera issues that reviewers criticized in the first game, stating that "they'll be working on it until the day we ship the second game.
 [There have been] over 1,000 specific changes made to the camera.
 Our goal is that you will not have to touch the manual camera controls even once to play through the main story path of this game".

 Spector also revealed that the game was to include voice acting and musical numbers, both of which were absent in the first game.
 Spector said: "I'm such a geek about musicals, I love the co-op and next-gen stuff, but for me, when a character breaks into song, which they do on a regular basis in this game, it's magic".